How To Travel By Train In Sardinia: 10 Best Things To Know

 Another line goes from Cagliari to Sassari via Macomer, Abbasanta and Oristano.

-Finally, there is a tourist train line – locally known as Trenino Verde – that takes tourists around the most mountainous areas of Sardinia.
-You can check out the timetable here.
+Finally, there is a tourist train line – we call it Trenino Verde – that takes tourists around the most mountainous areas of Sardinia.
+This is not a means of transportation, but more of a sightseeing experience.
+The trail travels very slowly through the scenic countryside and mountains of Sardinia.

 There’s hardly the need to book your train tickets in advance when traveling by train in Sardinia – most people get them directly at the station.
-But if you do want to check the timetable or book your train in advance, there are several apps to do so.
-I am a fan of Omio, it’s easy to use and reliable.
-Alternatively, you can buy tickets on Trenitalia directly.
+But if you do want to check the timetable or book your train in advance anyways, there are several apps to do so.

 Some trains are old and railways can be even older